explaingit

 TLDR

-Free desktop app that converts spoken audio to text offline using OpenAI's Whisper, with no data sent to servers.
+A free offline desktop app that converts spoken audio and video into text using OpenAI's Whisper AI model, running entirely on your own computer with no data sent to any external server.

 Mindmap